cheuktingli/psitip/README.rst

 - **Exchangeability** is expressed as :code:`exchangeable(X, Y, Z)`.
 The function :code:`exchangeable` can take any number of arguments.
 For random sequence :code:`X = rv_seq("X", 5)`, the condition that it is an exchangeable sequence of random variables can be expressed as :code:`exchangeable(*X)`.
 Note that only equalities of entropies are enforced.

 - **IID sequence** is expressed as :code:`iidseq(X, Y, Z)`.
 The function :code:`iidseq` can take any number of arguments.
 For random sequence :code:`X = rv_seq("X", 5)`, the condition that it is an IID sequence of random variables can be expressed as :code:`iidseq(*X)`.
 Note that only equalities of entropies are enforced.

+- **Linear rank inequalities** The condition that X, Y, Z, W are representable by vector subspaces is given by :code:`linear_bound(X, Y, Z, W)`.
+The Ingleton inequality [Ingleton 1971] and the outer bound in [Dougherty-Freiling-Zeger 2009] are used, which are tight for 5 or fewer random variables.

 Random variables